 To create a set, just create an AnimationSet instance, add the animations, and configure the set.
-For example, here is the logic from the DrawerLayout implementation in Animation/FadingDrawer:
+For example, here is the logic from the SlidingPanel implementation in Animation/SlidingPanelEx:

-If the drawer is to be opened, we set the ImageButton's icon to point downward, make the contents visible (so we can animate the motion upwards), and create a TranslateAnimation for the upward movement.
-If the drawer is to be closed, we create a TranslateAnimation for the downward movement, but also add a pre-defined AlphaAnimation (fadeOut) to an AnimationSet.
+If the panel is to be opened, we make the contents visible (so we can animate the motion upwards), and create a TranslateAnimation for the upward movement.
+If the panel is to be closed, we create a TranslateAnimation for the downward movement, but also add a pre-defined AlphaAnimation (fadeOut) to an AnimationSet.
 In either case, we add the TranslateAnimation to the set, give the set a duration and interpolator, and run the animation.